Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 How To Make Hardtack Biscuits From Scratch

-Note: If you prefer to watch a video instead, skip to the end of this section.
+Note: If you prefer to watch a video, skip to the end.

 Mixing The Ingredients